Paul-Surridge/Sample-Works/README.md

 	3. Screenshots			Screenshots of x3 java/javaFX projects and from previous employer
 	4. Redundancy and Retraining	Summary of events of redundancy and subsequent retraining
 	5. Software Principles		Summary of personal principles applied to all software
-	6. Software Research		Summary of research of java, kotlin, android and cloud technologies
+	6. Software Proficiencies	Summary of research of java, kotlin, android and cloud technologies

 **/Projects:**